 There are also wild flowers which I know I either have never seen or which I can not recall ever having photographed.
 When this is the case a search to find and photograph the plant ensues.
 This can become quite obsessive and time consuming, as was the case with the Stinking Hellebore.
 Now I am after some more Butterbur photos as the one from Poland is the only one I have.
 Next in line is Yellow star of Bethlehem and so it will go on.
 Some will be easy like Cleavers, which because it is so common and so unspectacular I have never bothered to photo in the past, but this year I will, there is always some in my garden.

 Well I finally found some Butterbur, but it was the end of April and so I was a bit too late for the flowers, but as you can see the leaves were doing well.
-These photos were taken near Bigsweir Bridge on the Wye valley so not far from where I live and now I know where they are, then next year, as long as the memory bank remains good, I will be out in February, March and will hopefully get some nice photos of the flowers, possibly with the River Wye as a picturesque back drop.
+Then I went back at the beginning of March the following year and as you can see the flowers were emerging and at this time no leaves are present.
+These photos were taken near Bigsweir Bridge on the Wye valley so not far from where I live.